bbc/childrens-games-starter-pack/docs/definition-of-done.md

 # Definition of Done and Delivery Definitions

-A game isn't defined as "done" unless it meets all of the following criteria (where applicable):
+A game isn't defined as "done" unless it meets all of the following criteria (where applicable).

-# Delivery definitions

 [Tech reviews](tech-review.md) take place at Alpha, Beta and Release Candidate stages.
 Feedback should be acted upon for the next delivery as all checks